Air Ticket Prices to St Helena Announced | Darrin Henry

 South African airline, SA Airlink have signed a contract to provide the air service using an Embraer E190 which has demonstrated superior handling in the airport’s strong wind conditions.

-The St Helena Airport made world headlines for all the wrong reasons in April 2016 after the first commercial jet liner to land there, a British Airways Boeing 737-800 operated by Comair, struggled with wind shear on its test flight.
+The St Helena Airport wind shear made world headlines in April 2016 after the first commercial jet liner to fly there, a British Airways Boeing 737-800 operated by Comair, struggled to land on its test flight.

-Now, nearly 18 months on it appears a satisfactory solution has been found in the shape of the Embraer E190 and a scheduled air service will begin on 14 October 2017.
+Now, nearly 18 months on it appears a satisfactory solution has been found in the shape of the Embraer E190 and a scheduled air service to HLE Airport will begin on 14 October 2017.

-The start of a scheduled commercial air service will mean the island’s ship, the RMS St Helena, will finally be retired after the original plan to do so was scrapped following the wind shear problems identified at the airport.
+The start of a scheduled commercial air service will mean the island’s ship, the RMS St Helena, will finally be retired after the original plan to do so was scrapped following the identification of wind shear at St Helena Island Airport.

 Ticket Prices for Flights to St Helena – What It Means

-The island’s goal of building a self-sustaining economy through tourism can also now gain fresh momentum as the long, five day travel times (one way) are slashed to five hours, making short-term holidays to St Helena more viable.
+The island’s goal of building a self-sustaining economy through tourism can also now gain fresh momentum as the long, five-day travel times (one way) are slashed to five hours.
+This potentially increases quality time in St Helena and makes a short-term St Helena holiday more viable.

-Announcement of Ticket Prices for Flights to St Helena means hundreds of people can now decide whether to make travel plans and begin thinking about things to do on St Helena.
+The announcement of Flight Ticket Prices means hundreds of people can now start planning how to get to St Helena by air.
+It’s also a good time to think about things to do on St Helena.

 We would be really interested to know what today’s announcement means for you?
 Please consider leaving a comment below.